: Zalzal, al Farabi, 87-EDO, Margo Schulter

 Yarman's Hicaz tetrachord and his Wide Hicaz tetrachord are both tuned to [5, 12, 5] , which is a normal Turkish Hicaz intonation.
 An intonation at [4, 13, 5] would also have been standard.

-In contrast, Ozan Yarman's Çargâh tetrachord is tuned to [5, 13, 4] steps of 53-EDO, which is an Arabic intonation for Hijaz.
-Weird.
+Ozan Yarman's Çargâh tetrachord is tuned to [5, 13, 4] steps of 53-EDO, and good on him for using a Persian intonation.

 Yarman's Pure Rast is [9, 8, 5] and this is the standard 53-EDO Turkish tuning for Rast.
 His Tempered Rast tetrachord is [9, 9, 5], which adds up to 23 steps, not 53-EDO's tuned P4 at 22 steps.